Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 Once build completes, it will create

 1. Microsoft.Azure.Devices.Client.dll (Client SDK Assembly)
-2. Microsoft.Azure.Devices.Client.PCL.dll (PCL library)
-3. Microsoft.Azure.Devices.Client.dll (UWP version that you will need to UWP application)
+2. Microsoft.Azure.Devices.Client.dll (UWP version that you will need to UWP application)
-4. Sample executables
+3. Sample executables

 ### Option 2: Build using VS 2015 IDE